quantaliz/solaibot/android/docs/x402-SolAIBot.md

 **What SolAIBot Does:**
 - ✅ Makes HTTP requests
 - ✅ Parses JSON responses
+- ✅ Build Solana transactions
 - ✅ Calls MWA for signing
 - ✅ Formats headers

 **What SolAIBot Does NOT Do:**
-- ❌ Build Solana transactions
-- ❌ Derive PDAs or ATAs
-- ❌ Fetch blockhash from RPC
 - ❌ Broadcast transactions

-**The third-party service handles all transaction complexity!**

 ---